 Faith is not man’s opinion and dream, as some imagine, and form their own ideas when they hear the story of the gospel.
 The cause is that when they hear the gospel or glad tidings, they fashion by their own strength certain imaginations and thoughts in their hearts, saying, I have heard the gospel; I remember the story; lo I believe!
 And this they count true faith – which nevertheless, since it is but man’s imagination and assumption, does not profit.
 Neither do good works or lasting amendment of life follow.

-But true faith is a thing wrought by the Holy Spirit in us, which changes us, transforms our nature, begets us anew in God, and makes us the children of God [John 1:12].
+But true faith is a thing wrought by the Holy Spirit in us, which changes us, transforms our nature, begets us anew in God, and makes us the children of God [John 1:11-13].
 A faith that is genuine kills the old Adam, and makes us altogether new in the heart, mind, will, desire, and in all our affections and powers of the soul, and brings the Holy Spirit with her.

-Faith is a living and steadfast trust in the favour of God, whereby we commit ourselves altogether unto God.
+Faith is a living and steadfast trust in the favour of God, whereby we commit ourselves altogether to God.
 And that trust is so surely grounded and sticks so fast in our hearts that a man would not once doubt of it, though he should die a thousand times for it.
-And such trust wrought by the Holy Spirit through faith makes a person glad, joyful, cheerful, and true-hearted, toward God and toward all creatures.
+And such trust wrought by the Holy Spirit through faith makes a person glad, joyful, cheerful, and true-hearted, toward God and toward all creatures….

 Therefore take heed to yourself.
-Beware of your own suppositions and imaginations, which to judge of faith and good works will seem wise, but are blind, and of all things most unwise.
+Beware of your own suppositions and imaginations, which to judge of faith and good works will seem wise, but indeed are blind, and of all things most unwise.
 Pray God that he will assent to work faith in your heart, or you will remain evermore faithless, however much you surmise, imagine, strengthen your resolve, wrestle with yourself or do what you will or can.

 Having a story faith ≈ blindness

 Story faith assents to and remembers the historical story of record of Christ’s life, death and resurrection.
-It mentally assents to the proposition that he died for all sin on our behalf.
+It mentally assents to the proposition that He died for all sin on our behalf.
 But believing a story faith does not change the heart; it does not transform the natural man’s birth poison — original sin.
 Nor does it lead to assurance of forgiveness.

 The heart that wants to ‘do life’ without regard for God’s loving and good design — the heart that is spiritually dead despite the fact that it is physically pumping blood around lung-breathing flesh — that heart will never be transformed from spiritual death to spiritual life by believing in a story faith.